jazzy5974/jazzy5974/README.md

 ## **welcome to my profile!**
-* I am someone who is currently learning how to code!
+* I am someone who is currently learning how to code.
 * All of my projects are privately stored here on GitHub.

 ### want to contact me?